kubernetes/kops/docs/upgrade_from_k8s_12.md

-# Upgrading from k8s 1.2
+# Upgrading from kubernetes 1.2 to kubernetes 1.3

+Kops let you upgrade an existing 1.2 cluster, installed using kube-up, to a cluster managed by kops running kubernetes version 1.3.

 ** This is an experimental and slightly risky procedure, so we recommend backing up important data before proceeding.
 Take a snapshot of your EBS volumes; export all your data from kubectl etc. **